 Most District water meters have a small red triangle known as a tattletale.
 This tattletale spins if the slightest amount of water flows through the meter.
 It is recommended that you shut off all the water inside and outside your home.
 When you are sure everything is off, check the tattletale.
 If it is spinning, you may have a leak.

 You can research appropriate landscaping through the Alliance for Water Awareness and Conservation, of which Hi-Desert Water District is a member.
 The District also offers a reference book on desert-friendly plants that can be viewed at our office during business hours.
 The demonstration garden at District headquarters is also a good source of information and inspiration.

-The Board meets the second and fourth Wednesdays of each month beginning at 5:30 pm in the District's Board room located at 55439 29 Palms Highway.
+The Board meets the first and third Wednesday of each month beginning at 5:00 pm in the District’s Board room located at 55439 29 Palms Highway.
 Public input is welcomed and encouraged.

 The District offers the following programs: